-Below, we’ll cover what you can expect in terms of car insurance rates with a DUI, how to find affordable car insurance with a DUI and everything else you need to know.
+Below, we’ll cover how much car insurance rates go up with a DUI, how to find affordable car insurance with a DUI and everything else you need to know.

 Company | Average rate | DUI rate | Dollar increase | Percent increase |